 Target Asset Allocation

 Based on your risk preferences and expected retirement date Personal Capital creates an asset allocation for you.
 You get a personalized asset mix, with the greatest return for the least amount of risk.
 This portfolio leans towards the aggressive side.

-When comparing the current allocation with the suggested target, in my portfolio there’s lots more cash, than recommended as well as fewer international stocks and bonds than recommended.
+When comparing the current allocation with the suggested target, in my portfolio there’s more cash, than recommended as well as fewer international bonds than recommended.
 I’m also underweighted in US stocks.